 These are found in flax oil, walnut oil, chia seeds, or flax seeds.
 However, the health benefits of ALA are small because your body can only use these fatty acids to a limited extent.

 The conversion rate of ALA is only about 10%.
 Only about 100 mg of EPA is formed from 1 g of ALA.
-From the EPA obtained from ALA, DHA can also be obtained.
-To save yourself the conversion, choosing a product that already contains EPA and DHA is more advisable.
+From the EPA obtained from ALA, your body can also process DHA.
+To save yourself the conversion, though, you should generally choose a product that already contains EPA and DHA.

 However, to get the daily recommended dose of fatty acids, you would have to consume vast quantities of fish, seafood, etc. Therefore, omega-3 supplements are almost inevitable if you want to take care of your health.